szha/gluon-crash-course/nn.md

 layer(x)
 ```

-As can be seen, we the layer's input limit of 2 produced a $(3,2)$ shape output from our $(3,4)$ input.
+As can be seen, the layer's input limit of 2 produced a $(3,2)$ shape output from our $(3,4)$ input.
 Note that we didn't specify the input size of `layer` before (though we can specify it with the argument `in_units=4` here), the system will automatically infer it during the first time we feed in data, create and initialize the weights.
 So we can access the weight after the first forward pass:

 ```{.python .input  n=35}
 layer.weight.data()